isomerpages/moe-asrjc/_highlights/Open House 2024.md

 </p>
 <p>Our performing arts CCAs took the center stage, weaving a tapestry of
 cultural narratives through music and dance.
-From the sonorous melodies echoing in the hall to the elegant dance moves unfurling in the foyer, the day was a continuous celebration of artistry.
+From the sonorous melodies captivating audiences in both the hall and foyer to the elegant dance moves enchanting onlookers within the hall, the day was a continuous celebration of artistry.
 Images of these moments show the dedication behind the scenes and the joyous applause of an enraptured audience.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2_2_small.JPG">